bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/_index.md

 architecture use to communicate with each other.
 {{< /hint >}}

-This tool takes the **servers**, **channels**, **messages**, **models** and other objects from AsyncAPI document and turns them into Go code.
-This code is not only just a bunch of stubs, it also contains the schemas and abstract logic for sending and receiving the messages through the channels and servers depending on protocols you use.
-The generated code is modular, so any object can be used separately or be reused from other location.
+The generated code is not only just a bunch of stubs, it contains the abstract logic sufficient to send and receive data through channels with no external dependencies except the standard Go library.

-Also, `go-asyncapi` provides the predefined minimal **implementations** for all supported protocols (at least one for each protocol), which are attached to the generated code by default.
+So, no extra features are inside, such as logging, metrics, etc. -- it's up to you what you use in your project.

+The code is also modular, so many generated objects can be used separately or be reused from another location.

+Finally, `go-asyncapi` provides a pluggable **implementation** for every supported protocol — minimal client code based on one of popular libraries for that protocol.
+This is convenient for simple needs or may be used as quickstart for your own implementation.

+Full list of features available on [Features]({{< relref "/docs/features" >}}) page.

 *Batteries included, but removable* :)